electrode-io/electrode/packages/electrode-react-webapp/DESIGN.md

   - Tokens can also be multi lines.

-  - Comments can be added as lines that starts with `//`.
+  - Comments can be added as lines that start with `//`.

   - Comments must be in their own lines only.